silverhammermba/blog/_drafts/gotcha.markdown

 A method that you can call from anywhere without an explicit receiver.
 Have you ever wondered how that works?
-Hint: just like the previous gotcha, it's another hack so that the normal method lookup procedure can be used.
+Hint: just like the previous gotcha, it's another hack so that the normal method lookup procedure can be used i.e. this actually gets turned into a totally normal method.
 Personally, I always expect these to end up in `Kernel` because that's where all of the leftover methods like `puts`, `rand`, and `loop` are, but that's now how the Ruby devs chose to do it.

-These methods are added as private instance methods under Object.
+These methods are added as private instance methods under Object\*.
+Why?
+Well it makes sense if you think about how you expect them to work:

+* They should act like global functions.
+Well, everything in Ruby is an Object, so putting them there effectively makes them global.
+* If I define a `puts` method in my class, it should shadow the global `puts`.
+  It does!
+Because the normal method lookup will find your method before it makes it all the way back to Object.
+* But you don't want top-level defs to feel like they are "attached" to any particular object in the way methods are. `myObj.puts "Hi!"` feels wrong.
+So make them private, then they only work without an explicit receiver.
+This makes them feel more like a global function call.

+That hack some interesting consequences too.
+Of course you can use `send` to bypass the privacy, so `3.send :puts, "Hi!"` works just fine.
+Even weirder, if for some reason you want `puts` to work a little differently just inside your class, this will work too: `def puts; super + "!"; end`.
+Now your class is excited about everything!

-Except in IRB where they're public for some reason.
+\*Except in IRB where they're public for some reason.

 ### and and/or or